Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER-V2.md

 #### The Fermat Network

 Fermat runs on end users devices.
 Phones, tablets, laptops, PCs.
-It can also run on web servers of wherever is needed.
+It can also run on web servers or wherever it is needed.
 One of our design constraints was to create a censorship resistant system.
 Since these devices need to communicate to each other in order to exchange information the need for a p2p network to enable this communication without going through third parties arose.
-If device to device communications were to go thought centralized service providers, then the system could be shut down buy censoring those centralized points.
+If device to device communications were to go through centralized service providers, then the system could be shut down by censoring those centralized points.

 Architecturally, we describe the Fermat p2p Network as having two levels:

-**Network Nodes** : Are the devices that inter-connects other devices and let them talk between each other through them.
+**Network Nodes** : Are the devices that interconnects other devices and lets them talk between each other through them.
 **Network Clients** : Are the devices that use Network Nodes as a bridge to get connected to other Network Clients.

 The Fermat p2p Network of Nodes is the main tissue connecting devices running the Fermat Framework, though it is not the only one.
-You will learn later that the Framework is designed to use the Fermat p2p Network when it can not find a more direct way of connecting to the target device, like a shared WiFi connection, blue-tooth, NFC, etc.
+You will learn later that the Framework is designed to use the Fermat p2p Network when it cannot find a more direct way of connecting to the target device, like a shared WiFi connection, blue-tooth, NFC, etc.

-To avoid confusion we call the Fermat p2p Network of Nodes directly "The Fermat p2p Network", and when we want to include also Network Clients, we use the term "The Fermat p2p Extended Network".
+To avoid confusion we call the Fermat p2p Network of Nodes directly "The Fermat p2p Network", and when we want to also include Network Clients, we use the term "The Fermat p2p Extended Network".

 ##### Fermat p2p Network

 By allowing devices to interconnect to each other we open many possibilities to our system.
-Now transactional processes can span one device and continue into others, and in some cases the work-flow comes back to the original device to finish the transaction.
+Now transactional processes can span one device and continue into others, and in some cases the workflow comes back to the original device to finish the transaction.
 This is extremely powerful since we are not talking about a device accessing a third party API, but a system accessing another copy of itself running on another device.

 Think about two biological cells, each one with the same DNA, and both being part of a higher level organism built out of these cells.
-When we talk about Fermat, the system, we refer to this higher level organism many cells.
+When we talk about the Fermat system, we refer to this higher level organism of many cells.

 In this metaphor, the Fermat p2p Network would be the nervous system that allows these cells to send information to each other and in that way coordinate whatever tasks or business they have between each other.
 Cryto currency networks would be like the circulatory system that is not designed to transport information, but to transport value.
 Fermat has no intention in replicating what is already working, in fact one of our premises is "Reuse What Already Works".